 – Barcode registration;

-– barcode images (in 4 formats: jpeg, png, svg & pdf – see some sample images)
+– barcode images (in 4 formats: jpeg, png, SVG & pdf – see some sample images)

 Your barcode will be suitable for use on any retail product both in South Africa and worldwide.
-After you receive your barcode, all you need to do is put it onto your product and give your product to your retailers.
+After receiving your barcode, all you need to do is put it onto your product and give your product to your retailers.
 They will enter the product details and barcode number into their system (this is how your barcode and product will become connected to each other).

-“I already have a barcode number, I just need the images…”
+“I already have a barcode number.
+I just need the images…”

 “Do I need anything else?”

-1. Barcode Labels: At this stage, we can’t supply these in South Africa, however, this is an easy way of getting a bar onto pre-printed product packaging.
+1. Barcode Labels: At this stage, we can’t supply these in South Africa.
+However, this is an easy way of getting a bar onto pre-printed product packaging.
 Hence, you could try talking to label printers in your area to arrange this.

 2. Verification: Verification is simply a test scan of your barcode to prove that it has been printed well and can be decoded easily by barcode scanners.
 Most retailers do not require barcode verification, but some do (you need to check with your retailers).

 3. Registration: Barcode registration is an optional service we provide – it is not compulsory (your barcode will work without it).
 Registration will increase the profile of your product on the internet.